Quarantine got you snacking? SAME.

 What to look for in a snack

-A winning snack combo is one with fiber + protein.
+A winning snack combo is one with fiber, protein, and fat or a at least two out of the three.
 Why?
-They’re filling and nutritious.
-Protein and fiber are satiating, meaning they fill you up and help you STAY full.
+They’re filling and nutritious!
+These nutrients are satiating, meaning they fill you up and help you stay full.

-Say you replaced the chips with apple slices (fiber) and peanut butter (protein).
+Say you replaced the chips with apple slices (fiber) and peanut butter (protein + fat).
 Would you feel full?
 Absolutely.
 Was it nutritious?
 Duh.
 Were you satisfied?
 I sure hope so.

-Finding snacks with fiber and protein is a lot easier than you think.
-Here are some of my favorite snack combinations.
+Finding snacks with a winning combo is easier than you think.
+Here are some of my favorites:

 Fruit + Nut Butters